Mary of Guise Queen Consort Scotland 1515-1560

 Great x 1 Grandmother: Isabelle Beauvau Countess Vendôme

-mother: Antoinette Bourbon Duchess of Guise 4 x Great Granddaughter of King John "The Good" II of France
+Mother: Antoinette Bourbon Duchess of Guise 4 x Great Granddaughter of King John "The Good" II of France

-Great x 4 Grandmother: Margaret Brienne
+Great x 4 Grandmother: Margaret Brienne Countess of Brienne

 Great x 4 Grandfather: Francesco Baux 1st Duke Andria